bernhardHartleb/Install-VM-Debian/README.md

  - Find the best display resolution and scaling mode for your work.
  - Discover the MATE desktop.

+## Connect to the uZed board via serial console

+The most basic access to any embedded system is often the serial console.
+Since serial ports do not exist any more on most devices, USB is used instead.
+These instructions work assuming there is a default Linux installation when booting from QSPI, or a custom installation when booting from the SDCard.
+Select the boot-mode jumpers accordingly.

+- Connect the uZed board via the mircoUSB connector to your host PC.
+This connection powers the board and acts as serial console at the same time.
+- Wait until your Windows host finishes installing drivers
+- Click on Devices -> USB -> Silicon Labs CP2014 USB to UART Bridge.
+This forwards the USB device to the VM.
+- Open gtkterm
+- In gtkterm open Configuration -> Port: /dev/ttyUSB0 at 115200 baud
+- Click OK.
+Press Enter a few times in the block console.
+- The Zynq command prompt appears.

+You are now working with Linux on the uZed board!
+Do not modify files in the default installation.
+A custom image on the SDCard should be used for that.

-## Connect to the uZed board
+## Connect to the uZed board via network

-To connect the board to the computer, some settings have to get met.
-First of all, the network card setting on Windows have to get set as follow:
+To connect the board to the computer, some settings have to be adjusted.
+In this example...
+First of all, the network card setting on Windows has to be changed as follows:

 *	IP: 192.168.1.150
 *	Subnet mask:255.255.255.0